tudelft3d/CityGML2OBJs/README.md

 Known limitations, important notes, and plans for enhancements
 ---------------------

-* Other thematic classes are not supported in the semantic sense, except roads and vegetation.
+* Other thematic classes are not supported in the semantic sense, except roads, generics, and vegetation.
 However, all geometry will be converted to the plain OBJ regardless of the theme.
+* The texture from the OBJ is not converted to CityGML.
 * The tool supports only single-LOD files.
 If you load a multi-LOD file, you'll get their union.
 * If the converter crashes, it's probably because your CityGML files contain invalid geometries.
 Run the code with the `-v 1` flag to validate and skip the invalid geometries.
 * `XLink` is not supported, nor will be because for most files it will result in duplicate geometry.